-For newly identified studies, two experienced reviewers independently assessed each study's methodological quality using predefined criteria developed by the USPSTF (Appendix B) and informed by tools designed for various study designs (Quality Assessment of Diagnostic Accuracy Studies-2 for screening studies and Risk Of Bias In Non-randomised Studies of Interventions for treatment studies).
-Disagreements were resolved by discussion and consensus.
+For newly identified studies, two experienced reviewers independently assessed each study's methodological quality using predefined criteria developed by the USPSTF (Appendix B) and informed by tools designed for various study designs (Quality Assessment of Diagnostic Accuracy Studies-2 for screening studies42 and Risk Of Bias In Non-randomised Studies of Interventions for treatment studies).43 Disagreements were resolved by discussion and consensus.
 Only studies rated as having good or fair quality were included in the review.
 Specific considerations for studies reporting false positives included the retention of study participants.
 Estimates of false positives from studies that excluded some participants with initial positive tests may be biased.
-Similarly, studies of false negatives from studies that excluded some participants with initial negative results may be biased.
-For studies of harms of treatment, key considerations included the potential for bias from selection and attrition.
+Similarly, studies of false negatives from studies of harms of treatment, key considerations included the potential for bias from selection and attrition.